Winter-Ready Homes: What to Look for in an Edmonton Inspection (2026 Guide)

 Is winter a good time to test for Radon?

 It is the best time.
-Radon gas enters homes through the foundation.
+According to Health Canada’s official radon testing guidelines, radon gas enters homes through the foundation.
 In winter, your house acts like a chimney (the “stack effect”), pulling soil gases in as warm air rises.
 If a home tests low for radon in February, it is almost certainly safe year-round.
 If you test in July with windows open, you might get a false “safe” reading.

 Can they inspect the Air Conditioner in February?